-Mladost looks like a mini version of Tube with a very similar interior, created by an architect Đorđe Gec.
+Mladost looks like a mini version of iconic Tube with a very similar interior, created by an architect Đorđe Gec.
 It has the same clearly defined lines, and lots of concrete and wood.
 It also offers the same music selection as the Tube, from tech and deep house to techno and funky.
-The best local DJs, such as Marko Nastić, Peppe, Tijana T perform here on a regular basis.
-Mladost is efinitely one of the most hip places in the city.
+The best local DJs, such as Marko Nastić, Peppe, Vuk Smiljanic perform here on a regular basis.
+Mladost is definitely one of the most hip places in the city.

 Address: Karađorđeva 44, 11000 Belgrade

 Next to Mladost stands another bar called Ludost.
 They are actually twin bars linked by a corridor, so during the evening the guests can easily move from one bar to another.
-The interior of Ludost is quite different, but has also been designed by the studio of Fluid Arhitektura, led by Đorđe Gec.
-Ludost Bar is designed as a comfortable place and it is primarily intended for hedonists who enjoy jazz and funky sounds played by old school Belgrade DJs such as: Peppe, Pookie, Coba, Brka ….
+The interior of Ludost is quite different, but has also been designed by the studio of Fluid Arhitektura.
+Ludost Bar is designed as a comfortable place and it is primarily intended for hedonists who enjoy disco and house sounds played by old school Belgrade DJs such as: Peppe, Pookie. ….
 The interior has a minimalistic design with special emphasis on wood and leather.
 The bar offers a diverse range of cocktails and wines.